 CVE-2026-6120: Stack-based Buffer Overflow in Tenda F451

-CVE-2026-6120 is a high-severity stack-based buffer overflow vulnerability in the Tenda F451 router firmware version 1.
+CVE-2026-6120 is a high-severity stack-based buffer overflow vulnerability in Tenda F451 version 1.
 0. 0.
-7. It affects the fromDhcpListClient function in the /goform/DhcpListClient component of the httpd service.
+7. It affects the fromDhcpListClient function within the httpd component, specifically in the /goform/DhcpListClient file.
 The vulnerability arises from improper handling of the 'page' argument, allowing remote attackers to trigger a stack-based buffer overflow.
-Exploit code is publicly available, increasing the risk of exploitation.
+Exploits for this vulnerability are publicly available.
 No official patch or remediation guidance has been provided by the vendor as of the publication date.

 AI Analysis